 Using the remote from the The Big Event (Courses A, B) - Worksheet and Unplugged Blockly Blocks (Grades K-1) - Manipulatives, gather your class to reprise the activity from the previous lesson.
 Ask the class "when the teal button is pushed, what do we do?" then fill in one of the when event blocks and one of the blue action blocks accordingly.
-Make sure that the students understand that the when blocks need to be on
+Make sure that the students understand that the when blocks need to be on top of the blue block and they need to touch in order for the program to run.

-♀ Lesson Tip
+😵 Lesson Tip